peted27/NoNonsenseForum/README.txt

         No user profiles.
 No "status updates".
 No signatures.
         No user ranks.
 Just pure discussion with none of the cruft.

+:: Community moderated
+        Once users have earned 'reputation', by having posts (+)'d by other users, they are able to (-) other users posts.
+        When a post reaches the delete threshold, the post is automatically deleted.
+        When a user has their post (-)'d, their reputation is reduced.
+        (experimental)

 Contents:
 ========================================================================